ITRS-Group/cordial/tools/geneos/cmd/_docs/deploy.md

    conventions then you can override the TYPE and VERSION with the `--override`/`-o` option.

+3. If the `TYPE` uses templates and the default ones do not exist then they are created.

-3. An instance is added with the various options available, just like the `add` command, with the options selected and additional parameters given as `NAME=VALUE` pairs on the command line.
+4. An instance is added with the various options available, just like the `add` command, with the options selected and additional parameters given as `NAME=VALUE` pairs on the command line.

-4. If the `--start`/`-S` or `--log`/`-l` options are given then the new instance is started.
+5. If the `--start`/`-S` or `--log`/`-l` options are given then the new instance is started.

-Add a new instance of a component `TYPE` with the name `NAME`.

-The applicability of the options vary by component `TYPE` and are stored in a configuration file in the instance directory.

-The default configuration file format and extension is `json`.
-There will be support for `yaml` in future releases.

-The instance will be started after being added if the `--start`/`-S` or `--log`/`-l` option is used.
-The latter will also follow the log file until interrupted.

-Geneos components all use TCP ports either for inbound connections or, in the case of SANs, to identify themselves to the Gateway.
-The program will choose the next available port from the list in the for each component called `TYPEportrange` (e.g. `gatewayportrange`) in the program configurations.
-Availability is determined by searching the configurations od all other instances (of any `TYPE`) on the same host.
-This behaviour can be overridden with the `--port`/`-p` option.
+You can select the distribution of SAN or Floating Netprobe using the special syntax for the `NAME` in the form `TYPE:NAME`.
+The only supported `TYPE` at the moment, in addition to the default `netprobe`, is `fa2` allowing you to deploy Fix Analyser 2 based SAN and Floating probes.

-When an instance is started it has an environment made up of the variables in it's configuration file and some necessary defaults, such as `LD_LIBRARY_PATH`.
+When an instance is started it has an environment made up of the variables in it's configuration file and some necessary defaults, such as `JAVA_HOME`.
 Additional variables can be set with the `--env`/`-e` option, which can be repeated as many times as required.

+File can be imported, just like the `import` command, using one or more `--import`/`-I` options.
+The syntax is the same as for `import` but because the import source cannot be confused with the `NAME` of the instance using `deploy` then source can just be a plain file name without the `./` prefix.

 The underlying package used by each instance is referenced by a `basename` parameter which defaults to `active_prod`.
 You can run